phatak-dev/blog/_posts/2020-04-01-spark-3-datasource-v2-part-5.md

 ## BatchWrite

-An interface which creates the factories for writes.
+An interface which creates the factories for batch writes.

 {% highlight scala %}